 International Students: additional requirements

-The institute is authorized under federal law to enroll nonimmigrant alien students.
-MEIPN can issue I-20 is to qualified foreign national students who enroll: however, once an I-20 is issued these students must obtain their own student visa.
+The institute is authorized under federal law to enroll non-immigrant alien students.
+MEIPN can issue an I-20 for one year to qualified foreign national students who enroll: however, once an I-20 is issued these students must obtain their own student visa.